tonaljs/tonal/docs/ALL.md

-Return all the chord names of a given scale
+Get the chord names that _fits_ a given scale